The cost of neutering a cat in the UK

 It’s more expensive to neuter female cats

-The one thing that makes the biggest difference to neutering costs is your cat’s gender.
+The one thing that makes the biggest difference in neutering costs is your cat’s gender.

 Neuter male cat Spay female cat

-The very cheapest cat castration cost we found was just £58 at a practice in Birmingham.
-The most expensive was £210 in London.
+The very cheapest cat castration cost we found was just £70.
+Two vets at opposite ends of the country quoted this price – one in Glasgow and the other in Essex.
+The most expensive was £250 in London.

-The cheapest cost we found of spaying a female cat was £70 in Kent and the most expensive was £310 at the same London vet offering the most expensive castrations.
+The cheapest cost we found of spaying a female cat was £85 at vets in South Wales and Cornwall.
+The most expensive was £350 at the same London vet offering the most costly castrations.

 How much does neutering cost around the UK?